Sleepytale Logo

 Calm charges around $14.99 per month or $69.99 to $79.99 per year depending on where you subscribe.
 There is also a lifetime option at $499.99 and a family plan at roughly $99.99 per year for up to six accounts.
 The subscription covers the entire Calm platform, so if you are also using it for adult meditation, sleep tracking, and focus music, the value proposition gets stronger.
 But if you are subscribing mainly for kids' bedtime stories, you are paying for a lot of features your child will never touch.

 Sleepytale is free to start with no credit card required.
-The premium plan opens up unlimited personalized stories, access to all lullabies and musical stories, and the full range of narrator voices.
-Because the app focuses exclusively on bedtime, every dollar of your subscription goes toward the thing you actually signed up for.
-For families who just need a great bedtime story app, the math is straightforward.
+The premium plan opens up unlimited personalized stories, all the lullabies and musicals, the rhymes and lessons, and the full range of narrator voices.
+Because everything in the app comes back to Cleo and your child, every dollar of your subscription goes toward the thing you actually signed up for.
+For families who want a friend who makes things for their kid, the math is straightforward.

 Age Range and Developmental Fit